Malaysia seeks return of ex-Goldman banker convicted in 1MDB case

 NEW YORK, Sept 5 (Reuters) - Malaysia wants a former Goldman Sachs GS.N banker convicted last year in New York of helping loot billions of dollars from its 1MDB sovereign wealth fund to return to the country before starting his 10-year U.S. prison sentence.

-In a letter on Tuesday to U.S. District Judge Margo Brodie in Brooklyn, federal prosecutors asked for a one-month delay in Roger Ng's scheduled Sept.
-6 surrender, so they could talk with Kuala Lumpur about first letting him stand trial on charges there.
+U.S. District Judge Margo Brodie in Brooklyn on Tuesday delayed Roger Ng's scheduled Sept.
+6 surrender date by one monthto Oct.
+6, after federal prosecutors said they needed more time to talk with Kuala Lumpur about first letting him stand trial on charges there.

 "The United States is also working to ensure that the procedures governing the defendant's return to Malaysia will not unduly delay the service of his U.S. sentence," prosecutors said.